aio-libs/aiocache/docs/v1_migration.rst

 * The `aiocache.Cache` class has been removed.
 Instead, use the specific cache class directly.
 For example, use `aiocache.RedisCache` instead of `aiocache.Cache.REDIS`.
 * Caches should be fully instantiated when passed to decorators, rather than being instantiated with a factory function.
 * Cache aliases have been removed.
 Create an instance of the cache class directly instead.
+* MemcachedBackend, MemoryBackend have been removed.
+Use MemcachedCache, MemoryCache respectively.